loeeeee/immich-in-lxc/README.md

 > High performance self-hosted photo and video management solution

-I really like Immich and its corherent experience in both mobile and web.
+I really like Immich and its coherent experience in both mobile and web.
 However, the official Documents only provides Docker installation guide, which is less than ideal for a LXC user.

 But, not providing a bare-metal installation guide for immich can be justified as Immich is more than a simple binary and does requires some efforts to set up in current state.